October 2025

 Participants will develop a deeper understanding of:

-• the Word Origins Years 3-6 Spelling and Word Study Program design
+• the Word Origins Years 3-6 spelling and word study program design and lesson structure for Levels 1 and 2

-• use of program materials including manual and supporting online resources
+• use of program materials including Level 1 and 2 manuals and supporting online resources

 Australian Professional Standards